 If a claim, audit, investigation, or litigation has been asserted or filed by or against Applebys Solicitors Ltd or is reasonably foreseeable, we have an obligation to retain all relevant records, including those that otherwise would be scheduled for destruction under the records retention schedule.

 The data may be retained for a further period if it has on-going business value or if there is specific legislation which requires it to be held for a further period.
 In any event no data of any kind will be retained longer than is reasonable or necessary according to its type and purpose.

 The National Archives has produced transfer application forms and detailed guidance as to the preparation of Data for transfer to The National Archives.
 The Lord Chancellor’s Code of Practice on the Management of Data also contains guidance as to the FOIA aspects of transferring Data to The National Archives where appropriate.

 8.0 Further Information

 This policy should be read in conjunction with: Appleby’s’ Data Protection Policy and the Office Procedure Manual.
-Any queries about this policy or about data management within Appleby’s should be directed to the DPO Mr Graham Balmforth.
+Any queries about this policy or about data management within Appleby’s should be directed to the DPO Mr Amin Ullah.

-This policy was made on 14th May 2018 and will be reviewed on or about 1st May 2019 (~Data policy Review Date) in combination with the Principal Solicitor and the Chief Cashier or by COLP and COFA should those positions be held elsewhere.
+This policy was made on 14th May 2018 and was reviewed on or about 4th Jan 2022 (~Data policy Review Date) in combination with the Principal Solicitor and the Chief Cashier or by COLP and COFA should those positions be held elsewhere.